-Gasoline fuels our engines and gets us where we’re going—it’s why Sunoco provides high quality gasoline.
-You don’t have to be an expert mechanic to know how to choose the right fuel for your car and safely handle and store gasoline.
-Below are a few facts and tips to help.
+Gasoline fuels our engines and gets us where we’re going—it’s why Sunoco provides high quality gasoline and racing fuel.
+You don’t have to be an expert mechanic to know how to choose the right fuel for your car.
+Below are a few gasoline facts and tips to help.

 Know the Facts About Gasoline